-• New gloves & booties on each call.
+New gloves and booties on every service call

-• Eliminating the need to physically sign the Technicians iPad and we will send you the job details if requested.
+Eliminating the need to physically sign the Technician’s iPad and implementing additional “no touch” services measures, like sending you the job details digitally when requested

 You may have questions about an upcoming service appointment, or you need to call for service.
 Here are just a few of the precautions we're taking moving forward.